AvaProtocol/OAK-docs/_docs/testnet-specs.md

 ### Governance modules

-- Democracy - public voting
+- Democracy - The public referenda chamber is a on-chain governance.
+Public referenda can be proposed and voted on by any token holder in the system as long as they provide a bond.

 - Council - The council is an elected body of on-chain accounts that are intended to represent the passive stakeholders of Polkadot and/or Kusama.